-9 Immunity issues that arise in suits brought directly against a sovereign or head of state as defendant, may take the form of an action in rem (in English law) against property in which the sovereign has an interest and less often immunity may also be pleaded in an inter partes action affecting property in which the State has an interest.
-Lewis, Charles J., State and Diplomatic Immunity (3rd edn, Lloyd's of London 1990) 1.
+Immunity issues that arise in suits brought directly against a sovereign or head of state as defendant may take the form of an action in rem (in English law) against property in which the sovereign has an interest and less often immunity may also be pleaded in an inter partes action affecting property in which the State has an interest.
+Charles J Lewis, State and Diplomatic Immunity (3rd edn, Lloyd's of London 1990) I. Reece-Thomas (n 5) chapter 1